ZmnSCPxj-jr/sidepool/doc/02-transactions.md

 > by which Lightning Network nodes, as messages relating to the
 > expansion and contraction of those funds would arise from that
 > node anyway.

+The total onchain fee contribution tax is the individual onchain fee contribution tax times the number of transaction outputs in that state.

+This total onchain fee contribution tax may be equal, or larger than, the actual total fees paid for a unilateral close.
+The difference between the total onchain fee contribution tax, and the actual total fees, is the onchain fee contribution tax overpayment.

+This overpayment MUST NOT be put in the transaction fee of any of the transactions.
+Instead, the pool leader MUST maintain a non-zero amount of funds it unilaterally controls, and put this overpayment into the transaction output representing that fund.
+Thus, the pool leader may end up having a net positive amount on its unilaterally-controlled funds.

+> **Rationale** If the overpayment were put in the transaction
+> fee of the Last update transaction, then the Last update
+> transaction when the lowest bit is 0 might have a higher
+> overpayment than when the Last update transaction has a
+> lowest bit of 1.
+> This would change the difference in fees between those
+> transactions, possibly dropping below the RBF [BIP-125
+> Implementations Details][] Rule 4 requirement, so that a
+> broadcasted Last update transaction with bit 0 is not
+> replaced by the one with bit 1.

+The "*overpayment beneficiary*" is an output in the output state that is nominated by the pool leader to be the beneficiary of the onchain fee contribution tax overpayment.

 Thus, a transaction output in the current state has two values: